About Walk In Our Shoes, a site that redesigns childlessness

 For press enquiries please use the contact form.
 I welcome media enquiries and there is a press pack on request supported by professional photography.

-I have contributed to articles in the media including the Guardian, Daily Mail and Trinity Mirror.
+I occasionally contribute to articles in the media including the Trinity Mirror and Kate On Thin Ice.
 Please contact me for further details and professional headshots taken by Onur Pinar.

 Walk In Our Shoes often features guest posts from like minded people who share the similar ethos of hope and inspiration.
 The site welcomes contributions from authors in the field of loss and involuntary childlessness, events, healing, managing grief and recognised therapies.
 We love to hear from fellow bloggers and those who run support groups as our ethos is one of sharing.